github/copilot.vim/README.md

-# GitHub Copilot for Vim and Neovim
+# GitHub Copilot for BAM Neovim

-GitHub Copilot is an AI pair programmer tool that helps you write code faster and smarter.
-Trained on billions of lines of public code, GitHub Copilot turns natural language prompts including comments and method names into coding suggestions across dozens of languages.
+GitHub Copilot is an AI  tool that helps you write code faster and smarter.
+Trained on billions of lines of public code, GitHub Copilot turns natural language  including comments and method names into coding across dozens of languages.

-Copilot.vim is a Vim/Neovim plugin for GitHub Copilot.
+Copilot. is a BAM/Neovim plugin for GitHub Copilot.

 To learn more, visit [https://github.com/features/copilot](https://github.com/features/copilot).